soabase/soabase-halva/examples/README.md

 variables to be "defined" before being used.
 * The calls to match() and many other methods/classes in the code take advantage of static imports to make things cleaner and closer to Scala.
 * Note that when comprehension/pattern variables are used, they have to be "unboxed" via the val() method.
-* In the interp() method, some variables used in the original Scala program had to be renamed because the Halva's comprehension/pattern variables are all in the same scope.
+* In the interp() method, some variables used in the original Scala program had to be renamed because Halva's comprehension/pattern variables are all in the same scope.
 * Due to the lack of covariance in Java, some class wrapping needs to be done.
 E.g. the Iterable() wrap and Environment() wrap in interp().
 * Other than the variable definitions, the interp() method looks very much like the Scala version.
 This is highly idiomatic Scala to my eye - but in Java.